valb3r/flowable-bpmn-intellij-plugin/README.md

 1. To move diagram up/down/left/right - click mouse wheel and start moving your mouse - diagram will follow (like dragging with mouse wheel) or Shift + Left Mouse Button
 1. Zoom in/out - mouse wheel rotation
-1. To **add new element** - click with right mouse button and popup menu with new element selection will appear
+1. To **add a new element** - click with right mouse button and popup menu with new element selection will appear
 1. To select element click on it with mouse